 There are a lot of sex education or sex help videos out there, as we’re sure you’ve discovered during your search, but how do we know who to trust?
 One important criterion is that the person who creates the content knows what they’re talking about.
 Is this person a doctor?

-Sex therapists understand the importance of education in assisting people to improve their sexual lives.
-Many of them have started uploading educational and informative sex therapy videos to YouTube, Instagram, Facebook, or their company’s website.
+Sex therapists understand the importance of education in helping people improve their sexual lives.
+Many have started uploading educational and informative sex therapy videos to YouTube, Instagram, Facebook, or their company’s website.

-Video content about sexual concerns, libido issues, intimacy advice, and communication skills all contribute to the reduction of the stigma associated with sexual education.
+Video content about sexual concerns, libido issues, intimacy advice, and communication skills all reduce the stigma associated with sexual education.

 Blueheart’s professionals are pioneers in creating and disseminating sex therapy content to help you learn how to get the most out of your sex life.
 On our website, they provide a vast library of written, audio, and video content.